Derry/Londonderry name dispute: Derry and Strabane council

 Plans to alter the number and area of districts in Northern Ireland began in 2005.
 In 2008, Environment Minister Arlene Foster proposed replacing the 26 district councils with 11 larger area councils, with the areas of Derry City Council and Strabane District Council to be merged.
 In 2009, Mark Orr, a Queen's Counsel and Assistant Commissioner proposing names and boundaries for the scheme, recommended the name "Derry City and Strabane Regional Council" for the merged body, even though unionist representatives had favoured a name which used "Londonderry" or avoided either word.
 Political deadlock delayed the reorganisation until 1 April 2015, when the new Derry and Strabane District Council took office.
 The district name was officially changed from "Derry and Strabane" to "Derry City and Strabane" on 24 February 2016.

 On 23 July 2015, the new council voted in favour of a motion to change the official name of the city to Derry and to write to Mark H. Durkan, Northern Ireland Minister of the Environment, to ask how the change could be effected.
 Unionist councillors called the decision "sectarian" and "disgusting", and in August submitted an official challenge to the request.
 Rival change.org petitions for and against the proposal were started.
 In October and November in the House of Lords, minister Lord Dunlop gave two answers on the matter to unionist Lord Laird, who claimed any name change would require cross-community consensus under the Good Friday Agreement.
 The first stated "The Government, on occasion receives requests to change names of towns and cities.
 At this time the Government does not intend to change the name of the City of Londonderry."
 The second said it would "only do so with consensus".
 Unionists interpreted this as a definitive rejection.

 Other official names

-In 1994, the city council voted, again on nationalist–unionist lines, to rename "Londonderry Eglinton Airport" to "City of Derry Airport", coinciding with the opening of a new terminal building.
+In 1994, the city council voted, again along nationalist–unionist lines, to rename "Londonderry Eglinton Airport" to "City of Derry Airport", coinciding with the opening of a new terminal building.

 Some commentators have suggested that "Derry" is less justifiable as a name for the county than for the city, since the county has never officially been called "Derry".
 William Houston of Londonderry Unionist Association said in 1995: